techguy16/techdesktop/README.md

-gnome-desktop
+techdesktop
 =============

-gnome-desktop contains the libgnome-desktop library as well as a data file that exports the "GNOME" version to the Settings Details panel.
+techdesptop contains the libgnome-desktop library as well as a data file that exports the "GNOME" version to the Settings Details panel.

 The libgnome-desktop library provides API shared by several applications